From a slow analysis script to a fast and structured program in R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Introduction to Topic Modelling in R and Python, which is a part of our workshops for Ukraine series!
+Join our workshop on From Model to Meaning: How to use the marginaleffects R package to interpret results from statistical or machine learning models, which is a part of our workshops for Ukraine series!

 Here’s some more info: